 - A Cochrane Network Meta-Analysis of available evidence for oral antithrombotic agents in adults undergoing first-time CABG to assess their clinical effectiveness in reducing all-cause mortality after CABG surgery

 - A systematic review and data analysis to strengthen a grant application for a multi-centre randomised control trial to determine the safety and cost-utility of out-patient management services for acute heart failure compared to conventional in-patient management

-- Preparatory work to apply for funding for a cardio-oncology multi-centre study of fluoropyrimidine cardiotoxicity to understand baseline cardiovascular risk and relationship with incident events, and role of pharmacological cardioprotection
+- Preparatory work to apply for funding for a cardio-oncology, multi-centre study of fluoropyrimidine cardiotoxicity to understand baseline cardiovascular risk and relationship with incident events and the role of pharmacological cardioprotection

 - Retrospective data analysis to determine whether the timing of echocardiography following admission with heart failure affects the risk of re-admission with heart failure and death